alexeykuz-sys/LinguaGames-Project-MS2/README.md

 5. As a returning visitor to the website, I would like to have a choice of languages to learn or improve

  **- Returning Visitor Goals:**

-**1.7.
+1. As a Returning Visitor I would like to find more languages available and more difficulty levels **1.7.
 Design Choices**

 When designing website i took inspiration for colours and fonts from the game Memory.
 The application is using colours and fonts scientifically proven to help users to learn and stimulate their cognitive functions.